 This is a pure desire that comes from within and is deeply rooted in what makes us human.
 We doubt this deep rooted essence will disappear because of the currently unfolding crisis.
 It is this human essence that will overcome the biggest challenges and ensure that no matter what the future holds, we as humanity will find a way to continue the path of exploration and to again live these experiences we long for.

 It is our belief in the importance of expanding our horizons through unique experiences that sits at the heart of our organisation.
-Blue Safari was never created to be just another tourism destination, instead we want to enable people to continue the never-ending journey of exploration and inspiration that has the power to drive deep reflection, connection with nature and ultimately create life changing perspectives.
+Blue Safari was never created to be just another tourism operator, instead we want to enable people to continue the never-ending journey of exploration and inspiration that has the power to drive deep reflection, connection with nature and ultimately create life changing perspectives.

 Since our inception in 2014 we have been conscious of the impact we want to create and to become the custodians of one of the most diverse and precious places on the planet, the Outer Islands of the Seychelles.
 In collaboration with the Seychelles government and related organisations, the progressive and sustainable conservation of these millions of hectares of atolls and surrounding waters is the glue that holds everything in-place.
 We are constantly striving to integrate this philosophy into every facet of our experience and to ensure that our guests are completely immersed in these natural wonders, ultimately leaving them with the enrichment they are longing for.